 - Baby’s mouth is wide open.

 - The entire nipple and most of the areola (surrounding area of the breast) are in baby’s mouth.
 You should see more dark skin above your baby’s top lip than below your baby’s bottom lip.

 - You may see baby’s lower lip is curled back – but sometimes baby is so close you will not see the lips at all.

 - Baby’s jaw and ears are moving in a swallowing, gulping motion.

-- Keep baby’s body in a straight line with the whole body facing the nipple and breast Support the neck, shoulders and back so that the baby can tilt his/her head back easily.
+- Keep baby’s body in a straight line with the whole body facing the nipple and breast Support the neck, shoulders, and back so that the baby can tilt his/her head back easily.

-- Make sure the baby’s lower lip and chin is in contact with the breast first.
+- Make sure the baby’s lower lip and chin are in contact with the breast first.
 A gentle stroke with your nipple on baby’s lip should lead to baby opening mouth wide ready to latch on.

 - A semi-reclined position might be particularly comfortable to nurse in as you can rest and lay down a little and gravity helps you.

 - Practice makes perfect.
 If you feel any tension in your arms, neck or shoulders do get somebody to get you an additional pillow or readjust your position.
 Nursing through feeling uncomfortable leads to increased pain, it is fine to unlatch baby readjust the position and try again.
 It also helps baby to practice latching on.
 And a relaxed mama will have a better milk flow.

 - When and if you encounter problems it is normal to tense up which ultimately makes it much worse, being stressed about positioning and tensing up is counterproductive in establishing breastfeeding.